 VII.
 Compliance with Laws, Regulations, Governing Documents and Policies

-In carrying out their duties and responsibilities, directors should comply with, and oversee CIPE’s compliance with, all applicable governmental laws and regulations, as well as CIPE’s governing documents and policies.
-In addition, each director should bring to the attention of CIPE’s Board Chair any information that the director believes constitutes evidence of a violation of governmental law or regulation, or of CIPE governing documents or policies, applicable to CIPE or its employees, officers, directors or agents.
+In carrying out their duties and responsibilities, Directors should comply with, and oversee CIPE’s compliance with, all applicable laws and regulations, as well as CIPE’s governing documents and policies.
+In addition, each Director should bring to the attention of the Chairman any information that the Director believes constitutes evidence of a violation of law or regulation, or of CIPE governing documents or policies, applicable to CIPE or any of its employees, officers, Directors or agents.

-The Board Chair, or other directors designated by the Executive Committee, will promptly review suspected or reported violations and recommend appropriate action to the Executive Committee or the Board.
+The Chairman, or other Directors designated by the Executive Committee, will promptly review suspected or reported violations and recommend appropriate action to the Executive Committee or the Board.

 VIII.
 Encouraging the Reporting of Illegal or Unethical Behavior

-Directors should assist CIPE in promoting ethical behavior among CIPE’s officers, employees and agents, including compliance with CIPE’s Code of Business Ethics and Conduct, and should encourage the reporting of actual or suspected illegal or unethical behavior to the Executive Director, Board Chair or Audit Committee Chair, as appropriate and in accordance with CIPE’s Whistleblower Policy.
+Directors should assist CIPE in promoting ethical behavior among CIPE’s officers, employees and agents, including compliance with CIPE’s Code of Business Ethics and Conduct, and should encourage the reporting of actual or suspected illegal or unethical behavior to the Executive Director, Board Chairman or Audit Committee Chair, as appropriate and in accordance with CIPE’s Whistleblower Policy.

 IX.
 Adherence to Code; Evaluation

 Directors are expected to adhere to this Code.
-It is the responsibility of each director to become familiar with the Code.
-Where necessary, the director should seek advice concerning interpretation of the Code, particularly in any situation where there appears to be non-compliance with the Code.
-Advice may be sought from the Executive Director, the Board Chair, the Audit Committee Chair, or legal counsel, as appropriate.
+It is the responsibility of each Director to become familiar with the Code.
+Where necessary, the Director should seek advice concerning interpretation of the Code, particularly in any situation where there appears to be non-compliance with the Code.
+Advice may be sought from the Executive Director, the Board Chairman, the Audit Committee Chair, or legal counsel, as appropriate.

 Any waiver of, or amendment to, the requirements of this Code may only be authorized by the Board of Directors or a duly authorized committee of the Board.